|

 CCCVII.

-market, to market, to buy a fat pig,
+TO market, to market, to buy a fat pig,

-Home again, home again, dancing a jig;
+Home again, home again, dancing a jig ;

 Ride to the market to buy a fat hog,